 - Yama, which is your governing ethics.
 The 5 Yamas are ahimsa (non-violence) aparigraha (not lusting or coveting) asteya (not stealing) brahmacharya (caring for your soul) and satya (truth).

 - Niyama, or your self-discipline toward regular practices like meditating, praying, reading scriptures, fasting, or retreating.
-The 5 Niyamas are isvara pranidhana (trusting surrender to God), santosha (contentment), saucha (cleanliness), svadhyaya (studying yourself), and tapas (heat, or the inner flame inside yourself).
+The 5 Niyamas are isvara pranidhana (trusting surrender), santosha (contentment), saucha (cleanliness), svadhyaya (studying yourself), and tapas (heat, or the inner flame inside yourself).

 - Pranayama, or breathing.
 You can practice pranayama on its own or incorporate it into your asana.